-My neighbor Jack gave me a beautiful acorn squash and a butternut squash from his garden.
+My neighbor Jack gave me a beautiful acorn squash and butternut squash from his garden.
 We had guests for dinner so I made both and they were a big hit.
 My mom used to make this baked squash for us when I was growing up.
-I love the spice from the nutmeg and cinnamon, the salty from the butter, and the sweet from the brown sugar.
+I love the spice from the nutmeg and cinnamon, the salty from the butter, and the sweetness from the brown sugar.
 It’s a decadent way of making squash but oh so worth it.
-It makes a wonderful side dish for beef, chicken, pork or seafood.
+It makes a wonderful side dish for beef, chicken, pork, or seafood.

 - 1 butternut squash

 - Sprinkle of brown sugar